-A: Per Section 7.D.4, the projected value of Starting Assets shall be determined in a manner consistent with their values at the start of the projection.
-Assets are selected at the start of the projection such that the aggregate annual statement value of the assets equals the estimated value of the minimum reserve.
+A: Per Section 7.D.5, the projected value of starting assets shall be determined in a manner consistent with their values at the start of the projection.
+Assets are selected at the projection start date such that the aggregate annual statement value of the assets equals the estimated value of the modeled reserve plus the PIMR balance.
 During any projection interval, Section 7.F.1.d requires the actuary to reflect any uncertainty in the timing and amounts of asset cash flows related to the paths of interest rates, equity returns or other economic values.

-In considering this requirement, actuaries would not make any modification to prescribed asset assumptions or the modeled interest rates or equity returns as they are generated stochastically using a prescribed generator.
-Some actuaries may take into account market instability by making modifications to non-prescribed assumptions, where appropriate, using actuarial judgment.
+In considering this requirement, actuaries would not make any modification to prescribed asset assumptions or the modeled interest rates or equity returns because they are generated stochastically using a prescribed generator.
+Some actuaries may take into account market instability by making modifications to nonprescribed assumptions, where appropriate, using actuarial judgment.

-Q11.7: Is it possible for the General Account portion of Starting Assets to be negative?
+Q 11.8: Is it possible for the General Account portion of starting assets to be negative?

 A: Yes.
-For some product types, Separate Account assets will be a main source of Starting Assets, but be complemented by a set of General Account assets.
-These General Account assets may, for example, support fixed components of the Policy, or be held as hedges against fluctuations in the value of the Separate Account assets.
-This may result in the need for the General Account Starting Assets described in Section 7.D.2.e to be negative.
-The Guidance Note following Section 7.D.3. states that for the General Account Starting Assets described in Section 7.D.2.e negative assets or short term borrowing can be used.
+For some product types, Separate Account assets will be a main source of starting assets, but be complemented by a set of General Account assets.
+These General Account assets may, for example, support fixed components of the policy, or be held as hedges against fluctuations in the value of the Separate Account assets.
+The Guidance Note following Section 7.D.4 indicates this may result in the need for the General Account Starting Assets described in Section 7.D.4 to be negative.
+The Guidance Note also states that for the General Account starting assets described in Section 7.D.3.d., negative assets or short-term borrowing can be used.

-Q11.8: How will the actuary choose assets to include in the model if there are more General Account assets associated with the modeled policies than are needed as Starting Assets?
+Q 11.9: How will the actuary choose assets to include in the model if there are more General Account assets associated with the modeled policies than are needed as starting assets?

 A: Some actuaries would choose a pro-rata portion of a segmented portfolio or other grouping of assets.
 Some actuaries would follow how assets are assigned for determining credited rates.
 Some actuaries might choose specific assets based on modeling constraints.
-However, the same asset would not be included in the Starting Assets of different model segments where the total amount of such asset is more than what the company owns.
+However, the same asset would not be included in the starting assets of different model segments where the total amount of such asset is more than what the company owns.

-Q11.9: What types of grouping of assets might be used in the projection?
+Q 11.10: What types of grouping of assets might be used in the projection?

 A: Section 7.F.1.a states that grouping of assets is allowed if the company can demonstrate that grouping does not materially understate the minimum reserve that would have been obtained using a seriatim approach.
 Some assets may be similar enough in nature that some actuaries might reasonably expect their cash flows and valuations to react in similar fashions as economic conditions change and therefore would group them together for modeling purposes.
-For grouping of fixed income investments, some actuaries would ensure that parameters such as credit quality, time to maturity, duration and interest and principal patterns are similar before considering grouping of individual securities.
+For grouping of fixed-income investments, some actuaries would ensure that parameters such as credit quality, time to maturity, duration, and interest and principal patterns are similar before considering grouping of individual securities.
 Simplification of cash flow modeling including asset modeling is discussed in Section 7.A.2 that references Section 2.G.
 Other actuaries would still model assets on a seriatim basis.

-Q11.10: How are investment cash flows (returns and principal repayments) for general account fixed income assets modeled?
+Q 11.11: How are investment cash flows (returns and principal repayments) for general account fixed income assets modeled?

-A: VM-20 states that fixed income assets include public bonds, convertible bonds, preferred stocks, private placements, asset backed securities, commercial mortgage loans, residential mortgage loans, mortgage backed securities, and collateralized mortgage obligations.
-(See guidance note after Section 7.F.1.c.)
+A: VM-20 states that fixed income assets include public bonds, convertible bonds, preferred stocks, private placements, asset-backed securities, commercial mortgage loans, residential mortgage loans, mortgage-backed securities, and collateralized mortgage obligations.
+(See Guidance Note after Section 7.F.1.c.)